jnozzi/cocoadev.com/markdown/SoundWoes.md

-I have created a program that uses sound, After analyzing it with the General/MallocDebug program it seems I'm getting memory leaks from these sounds.
+I have created a program that uses sound, After analyzing it with the MallocDebug program it seems I'm getting memory leaks from these sounds.

 Can someone tell me if the following code would be required to be freed from memory, and if so, how would it be done?

-General/NSSound *tink = General/[NSSound soundNamed:@"Tink.aiff"];
+NSSound *tink = [NSSound soundNamed:@"Tink.aiff"];
         [tink play];

 Thanks

 ----

 I created a very simple application consisting of only a timer and the tink sound file.
 I set it up to play the tink sound once per second and booted it through the Malloc Debug application.
 After about 2 hours, memory usage was up to about 600 MB.
-Leakage related to the General/NSSound class has caused some customers of mine to experience kernel panics within a couple minutes of starting my program.
+Leakage related to the NSSound class has caused some customers of mine to experience kernel panics within a couple minutes of starting my program.
 All who have experienced problems are running g4's with 10.3.3.
 I also have customers running g4s with 10.3.3 without any problem.
 I have sent a bug report to apple, but because my powerbook is somewhat tolerant of this, I was unable to send a crash log or a kernel panic log.
 If someone out there is running a g4 with 10.3.3 and can produce this problem, please file a bug report to apple with crash and kernel panic logs. thanks!!

 ----
 I haven't tested your setup, but my guess is that your app will not unload a resource once it has been loaded.
-Provided you don't get additional memory consumption every time you call      General/NSSound *tink = General/[NSSound soundNamed:@"Tink.aiff"];
+Provided you don't get additional memory consumption every time you call      NSSound *tink = [NSSound soundNamed:@"Tink.aiff"];
         [tink play];
   you should be fine.